FutureShockco/steem-auth-vue/README.md

 ### Transaction Components

-Use the transaction components to send operations to the Steem blockchain or Echelon sidechain:
+Use the transaction components to send operations to the Steem blockchain or Meeray sidechain:

 ```vue
 <template>